adrianhelllo/bootstrap_introduction/README.md

 #  Bootstrap Introduction

 ## - ❓ What is Bootstrap?
-Bootstrap is a collection of pre-written HTML, CSS and JS code.
-This helps developers create better websites, faster.
+Bootstrap is a collection of pre-written HTML, CSS, and JS code.
+This helps developers create better websites faster.

 ## - ❓ What version?
-I'm going to be working with Bootstrap 5, which is the latest stable version, although a little unsupported with some browsers, future-proof though.
+I'm going to be working with Bootstrap 5, which is the latest stable version, although a little unsupported with some browsers, but future-proof, though.
 More specifically, as of mid-2025, the latest version is 5.3.x.

 ## - ❓ Why not other versions?
 Bootstrap 3 has gone obsolete - it should only be used to maintain legacy projects.